kolomiytsevs/eastcott-burgess-ecommerce-store/README.md

 ### Instagram API
 This requires a userId and accessToken for the Instagram API to retrieve posts from your Instagram account.

+### Mail Chimp
+Used to allow users to subscribe to our mailing list, this is an incredibly powerful API.
+You will have to configure this to your personal account/ subscriber list.

 # Tech-Stack
 ## Back-End Dependencies (Production)